einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 Just make sure the file names for each page exactly match <a href="#navinglinks">the links written in the navbar!</a>

 <span style="color:red">_**NOTE ABOUT YOUR FINAL ASSIGNMENT: Your final project (i.e. personal website) can use this same navbar and linked pages template.
 Save new copies of these files and place them into your own repository.
 Change the color schemes, photos, fonts, and contents to match your own desired personal website elements.
 Add animation and/or JS canvas drawing, your own biography text, your own portfolio items (e.g. photos and videos of your own projects), styling rules, contact information, etc. Use this website as a template — don't start over from scratch, which will take far more time!
-And of course, be sure to how your own site on GitHub pages according to the lessons learned in Lab 14 / Part 2.**_</span>
+And of course, be sure to how your own site on GitHub Pages according to the lessons learned in Lab 14 / Part 2.**_</span>

 * * *